Where Dylann Roof killed, a search for answers

 The room again relaxed into laughter.

-Manning tried throughout the hour to steer the Bible study back to the Scriptures, but before he could someone asked how the church felt about the death penalty.
+Manning tried throughout the hour to steer the Bible study back to the Scriptures, but before he could, someone asked how the church felt about the death penalty.

 "Well, the church can't endorse the death penalty.
 We should acknowledge as Christ did, we meet people where they are," Manning said.